What is Chadar Trek?

 This was also my first experience of using a sleeping bag.

 That night when we went to the bed, it took me an hour to get comfortable with the idea of being zipped up in a bag.
 The hood covered my entire face which made me very uneasy.
 Within five minutes of lying down, I became acutely claustrophobic and panicked!
 I struggled to wriggle out of the sleeping bag.
 It didn’t help that the entire thing moved with me, but wasn’t letting go of me.
 Or, zipping down.
 I remember sitting up, with the damn thing still zipped up right up to my nose, and my arms swaddled inside it.
-I found it difficult to breathe because of the extreme exhaustion and a mild fever that I was running.
+I found it difficult to breathe because of the extreme exhaustion and the mild fever that I was running.

 After a few minutes of struggle, I gave up and flopped back to sleep.
 Sometime in the middle of the night, another panic attack (because of claustrophobia again) hit me hard.
 I sat up all sweaty, wanting to scream but my vocal cords failed me.
 That was the moment when I thought – ‘To hell with zipping up the sleeping bag!’.
 SOMEHOW, I unzipped that entire thing, freed myself and rolled up the hood into a pillow, and lived happily ever after.